 15-17 October 2019, ETIS 2019 brings together African Heads of State and Ministers of Finance and Trade & Industry for a major summit on the national dialogue on economic development in Equatorial Guinea.

 Over the last 15 years, many Sub-Saharan African economies have enjoyed unprecedented growth despite development challenges of persistent poverty, underdeveloped infrastructures and skills shortages.
 This remarkable growth stems from a regional drive to leapfrog barriers using economic diversification and new technology.

 ETIS 2019 offers an opportunity to join the discussion and explore the range of possibilities in Equatorial Guinea to leverage the benefits of the Fourth Industrial Revolution.

 From 22-26 April the Government of Equatorial Guinea will enter into a five day national dialogue to report on the outcomes of Horizon 2020 and prepare major reports concerning the eradication of poverty, improving governance, diversifying the economy and committing to sustainable development.
 This will be the National Economic Conference – CEN2019.

 The government of Equatorial Guinea has created new incentives to eradicate poverty, increase productivity and advance social inclusion.
 To push forward the national agenda, the government seeks to attract investment by improving governance, building modern infrastructure in all main cities and connecting the country with advanced telecommunications networks.

-The government will share plans and progress on the adoption of the ease of business roadmap at a special forum taking place in April 2019.
+The government will share plans and progress on the adoption of the ease of business roadmap and establishment of the one stop shop for businesses and investors during CEN2019.
 Key successes to date include the initiation of a household survey of Equatoguineans and census of the private sector, as well as laying the groundwork for sectoral investments, notably in agriculture, tourism, maritime, shipping & logistics, finance and renewable energies.